bekk/bekk-christmas/post/kotlin/wip-coroutines-asynchronous-flow.md

 }
 ```

-In this code we first get a lot of images from the API, proceeds to put the results together and then returns the result to be presented somewhere in our application.
+In this code we first get a lot of images from the API, proceeds to put the result together and then returns the result to be presented somewhere in our application.
 It seems very suboptimal to first get all the images, construct some container for them, and then present them?
-Not very nice😟
+That doesn't feel very nice😟

-We don't really want to wait for the entire result to be retrieved, constructed, and then returned when the first image really is available long before this.
+We don't really want to wait for the entire result to be retrieved, constructed, and then returned when the first image is available long before the other images.
 It would be ideal if we were able to process/present the images continuously as each image is retrieved from the API.
 A solution such as this would apply for any type of collection of responses.

-One solution that the kotlin coroutine team came up with for solving these types of problems are `Channel`s.
+One solution that the kotlin coroutine team came up with for solving these types of problems is the concept of Channels.
 A `Channel` can be thought of as a pipeline, one point send and the other receive.

 ```kotlin
 suspend fun CoroutineScope.channelOfImages(): ReceiveChannel<Image> = produce {